riolcrt/my-obsidian-configuration/notes/getting-started/Doc - OSI - Template collection.md

 ## Entity templates

-A list of templates that belongs to the [[00 - START HERE - Project - OSI - Obsidian System Improvement]] There is one template per tag.
-Tags defined at [[01 - Doc - OSI - Tag system definition]]
+A list of templates that belongs to the [[00 - START HERE]] There is one template per tag.
+Tags defined at [[01 - Tag system definition]]

 ```expander
 file:/^Template/